bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

   .. tip::

-     To consume a REST service running in the same Axon.ivy Engine / Application as the client a set of Axon.ivy placeholders can be used.
+     To consume a REST service running in the same Axon Ivy Engine / Application as the client a set of Axon Ivy placeholders can be used.
 These placeholders are automatically resolved:
      {ivy.engine.host}, {ivy.engine.http.port}, {ivy.engine.context},
      {ivy.request.application}.